briwoto/hfscripts/README.md

 ## CI pipeline

 The CI pipeline is setup as a cronjob in Github actions.
 The job will run on 9am GMT every saturday.
-We can modify this as per business needs
+We can modify this as per business needs.
+For demonstration purpose, I have also added a manual trigger in the CI workflow

 <br>